TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/badges/guide.md

 Elite Badge
 AND
-Skills listed in the Elite Gold tab of the Skills page
+Skills listed in the Elite Gold tab of the Skills page.

 ![](bastion.png)